 To qualify for the incentive, the house is required to be the taxpayer’s primary house in the United States.
-The enhancement needs to have a life of at least five years, with the initial use starting with the homeowner.
+The improvement needs to have a life of at least five years, with the initial use starting with the homeowner.

 What Kinds of Improvements are Eligible to be High-Efficiency Updates?

 Usually, this tax credit corresponds with 10% of the cost of the following energy-saving enhancements that meet certain ENERGY STAR® conditions: